RahulSundar/Art-of-Code-A-pythonic-approach/README.md

 # The Art of Code: A Pythonic approach
 This repository is a part of an online course taken by me for School kids to teach them the fundamental idea behind programming and computer science.
 This course was primarily taught using Python.

-## This course included:
+## This course includes:
-1. Hands on Labs using Colab Notebooks.
+1. Hands on Labs using Colab Notebooks.(Soon to be uploaded)
-2. Lecture notes on specific computer science concepts
+2. Lecture notes on specific computer science concepts(Soon to be uploaded)
 3. Road map to continue learning and building with Python.
+(Soon to be uploaded)
-4. Links to useful open source resources and packages
+4. Links to useful open source resources and packages (Soon to be uploaded)

 ## Contents:
 1. A brief introduction to computer science